da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 INSERT IMAGE HERE - Dalton?

 In addition to the above software and hardware components, user-experience was a major component of this project.
 Three buttons making up a state machine allowed for easy control over the ToF sensor.
-Most notably, a state button was utilized to control and calibrate the ToF and intiiate scanning.
-Moreover, the optical iterrupter functioned as a "button" by being triggered when the ToF moved into the correct position.
+Most notably, a state button was utilized to control and calibrate the ToF and initiate scanning.
+Moreover, the optical interrupt functioned as a "button" by being triggered when the ToF moved into the correct position.
 And, a reset/clear screen button was implemented to reset the ToF measurements and an emergency motor stop button was implemented for safety purposes.

 Lastly, VGA graphics were implemented to display the ToF measurements.
-Cocentric circles were drawn on the VGA to indicate readable distance measurements, and a bar was drawn to display signal rate measurements.
-Distance measurements from the ToF sesnsor were reported in mm while signal rate measurements were report in milli-MegaCounts per Second (measurement of the number of photons returning to the sesnor per second).
+Concentric circles were drawn on the VGA to indicate readable distance measurements, and a bar was drawn to display signal rate measurements.
+Distance measurements from the ToF sensor were reported in mm while signal rate measurements were report in milli-MegaCounts per Second (measurement of the number of photons returning to the sensor per second).
 Interestingly, graphical depictions of both measurements highlighted a correlation between accuracy and increased signal rate value.
 Below is an image displaying the graphical VGA display of our ToF setup:

 INSERT IMAGE HERE - Dalton?

-Thus, the project comprised several hardware and sfotware components that were logically integrated into a highly functional Time-of-Flight sensor.
+Thus, the project comprised several hardware and software components that were logically integrated into a highly functional Time-of-Flight sensor.

 ### Hardware/Software Tradeoffs

 The project involved several hardware/software tradeoffs.
-One initial difficulty, as mentioned previously, was ensuring compatibility between the ToF sensor’s software library and the RP2040.
+One initial difficulty, as mentioned previously, was ensuring compatibility between the ToF sensor;s software library and the RP2040.
 Because the sensor’s library was designed for Arduino, its functions were not usable by the Pico.
 Initially, it seemed that modifying the basic I2C read and write functions of the sensor would adapt the higher-level functions for RP2040 compatibility.
 However, further analysis indicated that this process would be too complex.
 Therefore, instead of attempting to extensively modify the library, an Arduino DUE microcontroller was integrated into the hardware setup to extract measurements from the ToF.
 This hardware modification helped eliminate the extensive software difficulties presented by the sensor's library, highlighting a major hardware/software tradeoff of the project.
 Ultimately, the sensor's measurements were communicated to the RP2040 from the Arduino via UART.

 Moreover, button debouncing comprised an additional HW/SW tradeoff for the project.
 Button debouncing was implemented via software - a state machine for checking button presses was coded in C. However, it is possible to implement the same functionality using hardware components.
-For example, an RC circuit can be used for button debounicng.
-The circuit, which consists of resistors, a capcitor, a switch and contacts to power and ground, can help to filter the vibrations and bouncing that can occur during a button press.
+For example, an RC circuit can be used for button debouncing.
+The circuit, which consists of resistors, a capacitor, a switch and contacts to power and ground, can help to filter the vibrations and bouncing that can occur during a button press.
 This hardware would have simplified the code in this project.
-Alternatively, software logic for button debouncing helped to simplify the hardware set-up, indicating another HW/SW tradeoff (Ganssle).
+Alternatively, software logic for button debouncing helped to simplify the hardware set-up, indicating another HW/SW tradeoff [@ganssle_debouncing].

 ---